 LoanMe doesn’t disclose minimum credit score or income requirements.
 But representatives say that they do offer loans to people with bad credit.
 One thing that LoanMe specifies when it comes to credit scores is that only people with a 760+ FICO score will qualify for LoanMe’s less expensive loan rates (9.90% - 13.33%).
 Anyone else can expect APRs of 90%+.

 LoanMe requires a few things to apply: a bank statement, proof of income and a valid ID.
 To submit an application, you must be at least 18 years old and a U.S. citizen, a permanent resident or in the U.S. on an immigration visa.
 You will also need to live in one of the nine states in which LoanMe operates: AZ, CA, DE, ID, KY, MO, NM, SC or UT.
 Lastly, you need to provide either a Social Security number or an Individual Taxpayer Identification Number.

-You can pre-qualify for a LoanMe personal loan and see what rates you might get online.
+One good thing about LoanMe is that you can pre-qualify for a personal loan and see what rates you might get online.
 Pre-qualification will not affect your credit score.
 If you decide to actually apply for a loan, you can submit your application online or by calling LoanMe at 844-415-2775.
 Applying will likely cause a small drop in your credit score.